North Carolina Domestic Violence Defense Attorney

 How Much Does a Domestic Violence Attorney Cost?

-Experience is a huge factor in how much your domestic violence attorney will charge to represent you.
+Experience is a huge factor in how much criminal defense lawyers will charge to represent you in your domestic violence case.
 Lawyers with less experience usually charge less than their more experienced counterparts.
 It is crucial to note, however, that a lawyer with more skill and a potentially higher price tag may work in your favor.
 Why?
 There’s a reason they charge more than those with less experience.
-Their knowledge and range of experience enables them to handle your case more quickly and effectively, saving you money (and potentially your future) in the long run.
+Their knowledge and range of experience enable them to handle your case more quickly and effectively, saving you money (and potentially your future) in the long run.

 If you have a particularly difficult case, it is likely that it will cost more to defend no matter who you hire.
 For example, felonies are typically charged at a higher rate than misdemeanors.
 That’s because felonies result in harsher punishments and require more court appearances, research, preparation, and time overall.

-At the Wilkie Law Firm, we offer an initial free consultation to hear the details of your case first so that we can gauge a better understanding of your case and your possible legal options.
+At the The Wilkie Law Group, we offer an initial consultation to hear the details of your case first so that we can gauge a better understanding of your domestic violence charge and explore your possible legal options together.
 After discussing your specific case details, we’ll be able to give you a better quote on how much you can expect to pay for our criminal defense services.

 Contact Jacksonville Domestic Violence Attorney Aden Wilkie Today